 When it comes to choosing breast implants, Columbia and Baltimore women have plenty of options.
 There are also decisions about how the surgery is performed including incision and implant placement.
-Dr. Eric Chang and Dr. Nadya Clarke are eager to offer patients guidance as they navigate each of their options.
+Dr. Eric Chang is eager to offer patients guidance as they navigate each of their options.

 Saline vs. Silicone

 In the United States today, 2 implant materials are approved by the FDA: saline and silicone.
 Though this decision is often the first one made by prospective breast augmentation patients, the real question is what the best choice is for you.
 We offer both saline and silicone breast implants for our Baltimore and Columbia breast augmentation patients.

 Saline implants are filled with a sterile saline, or saltwater, solution.
 These implants are inserted empty and filled once they’re in place, enabling the surgeon to use a smaller incision.
 In general, saline implants are a bit less expensive than silicone, though the exact price of each surgery depends on many factors.